ttltrk/TTT/PY/WEB/DJANGO/SEC_APP/SEC_APP.md

 [10/Dec/2021 10:30:01] "GET /favicon.ico HTTP/1.1" 404 1995
 ```

-2. Create a new Django App >> AppTwo
+2. Create a new Django App >> AppThird

-- Update the settings.py in first_project with ProTwo
+- Update the settings.py in ProThird with AppThird

 ```
 INSTALLED_APPS = [